Auto Union 1000: Performance

 Bill Boddy, the editor of the British magazine Motor Sport, wrote in 1960 of the 1000S Coupe; "The manner in which this roomy 980-c.c. saloon leaves larger cars as its driver weaves through the traffic, making full use of the excellent acceleration, is well calculated to captivate enthusiasts, particularly those who esteem unorthodox cars and the two-cycle power unit."

-The August 1960 edition of the South African "CAR" magazine tested the 1000S Coupé, recording a top speed of 82 mph (132 km/h) and a fuel consumption of 33.5 mpgimp.
+The August 1960 edition of the South African "CAR" magazine tested the 1000S Coupé, recording a top speed of 82 mph and a fuel consumption of 33.5 mpgimp.

 A 1000S Coupé was tested by the British The Motor magazine in 1960 and had a top speed of 80.9 mph and could accelerate from 0–60 mph in 23.6 seconds.
 A fuel consumption of 31.5 mpgimp was recorded.
 The test car cost £1259 including taxes on the UK market.
 In the same year, the much larger Austin Westminster retailed for only £1148 in the UK, reflecting, in particular, the extent to which British automakers were still protected by import tariffs in their home market.